overture-stack/website/markdown/documentation/dms/installation/configuration/configure-dms/index.md

 3. **About default values:** Some input questions suggest a recommended default value at the end of the question, displayed in square brackets `[ ]`.
 A user can simply accept and use the recommended default by pressing `Enter`.
 However, they can of course, enter their own custom value and override the default.
 In the example below, the recommended default values for the the first four questions (30 days, 3 hours, 3 hours, 12 hours, respectively) have all been accepted by the user by pressing `Enter` for each input:

+4. The DMS platform does **NOT** currently support automatic backup of the data volumes in a deployment.
+Although such a facility may be considered for DMS future releases, DMS administrators are currently responsible for determining and executing the most appropriate data backup strategy, as required.

+5. The DMS currently only supports deployment to a single cluster.
+It is intended for use as a single node system and is not currently meant to be highly available.</Warning>

 ```shell
 ===============
 EGO